xquyvu/azureml-scaffolding/README.md

 2. You tackle your machine learning problem through independent, reproducible experiments.
 3. You use Docker for your environments to ensure reproducibility as much as possible and to avoid surprises in production or differences across machines.
 4. You format and lint your code as soon as possible to ensure legibility and catch small bugs early.
 5. You use a UNIX-based machine (Linux, macOS, Windows with WSL or [AzureML Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance)).
 This is not completely requried, but the main driver of this project is `Makefile` and it is hard to work with it on Windows.
-For Windows users we recommend setting up Azure ML Compute instance as a dev environment and use this scaffolding from there.
+For Windows users we recommend setting up Azure ML Compute instance and use this scaffolding from there.
 There are tools for running `make` in Windows but we do not guarantee our file to work.

 ### Expectations
 [[back to the top]](#navigation)